 How to decorate a damp affected wall and ceiling

-Problem 2 – The source of the water leak had been solved by Steve Evans a few years earlier, so it was safe to redecorate.
+Problem 2 – The source of the water leak had been solved a few years earlier, so it was safe to redecorate.
 However, the customer did not want to redecorate the whole room, as it was in very good condition apart from the end wall.
-But it was tricky to know where to draw the line, because the ceiling sweeps down and there is no defined stop-start point for the damage.
+It was tricky to know where to draw the line. literally.
+The ceiling sweeps down and there is no defined stop-start point for the damage.

-Filler and sealer – The damaged plaster was carefully cut out back to the lath, the bare plaster washed with bleach and left over night.
-Next day I painted the surfaces with alkali resisting primer, which binds any loose plaster and seals water borne stains.
+Filler and sealer – The damaged plaster was carefully cut out back to the lath.
+I washed the bare plaster with bleach and left it over night.
+Next day I rinsed every surface thoroughly.
+Once dried, I painted the surfaces with alkali resisting primer.
+ARP is an old tradesman’s go-to primer which binds any loose plaster and seals old water borne stains.

-Then I filled everything a couple of times, with Polycell trade filler, sanded, and sized the walls with Beeline Primer.
+When ready I filled everything a couple of times with Polycell trade filler.
+As a finishing touch to the prep, I sanded and sized the walls with Beeline Primer.

-Finishing – I lined with 1200 grade lining paper hung horizontally.
-The joint between the new and the old lining paper on the ceiling was primed then filled and sanded a couple of times until it was all but invisible.
+Finishing – I lined the surfaces with 1200 grade lining paper hung horizontally.
+The joint between the new and the old lining paper on the ceiling was primed then filled.
+I sanded it a couple of times until it was all but invisible.
+(We have since upped our game with joints!)

-The ceiling and end wall were painted with a couple of coats of Dulux vinyl matt in a colour to match exactly with the background colour of the rest of the wallpaper.
+The ceiling and end wall were painted with a couple of coats of Dulux vinyl matt.
+I chose a colour to match exactly with the background colour of the rest of the wallpaper.

-Sorry about the flash, its these dark nights closing in!
+Sorry about the flash, it’s these dark nights closing in!
+Thanks for reading about How to decorate a damp affected wall and ceiling.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.